cadazab/Thesis/Thesis.md

 2. decays: a particle spontaneously disintegrates and the debris are examined
 3. bound states: Two or more particles stick together, and the properties of the composite object are studied.

-### Physics needed
-when you are dealing with small objects, like atoms or electrons, you have to make the transition from classical mechanics to quantum mechanics, and when you have objects that travel very fast you have to use special relativity, the elementary particles are booth, so you need a combination of these theories, that combination is called **Quantum field theory**

-some of the implications are that for example the mass is not not conserved as energy and momentum does, so you have interactions where the mass is different at the beginning and at the end, or that you can not assume the result you will get after an interaction knowing the initial states, rather you will have a probability this state.

 ### Sources of elementary Particles
 1. Cosmic Rays: from outer space, high-energy particles arrive constantly, probably originated in supernovas or active galactic nucleus (this subject is still an area of research).
 They hit atoms in the upper atmosphere and produce showers of secondary particles, which rasin down on us all the time, despite the fact that the energies of these particles are far greater than we produce in the laboratory, the rate at they strike a detector is very low, and of course they are completely uncontrollable.